tldr-pages/tldr/pages/linux/lxterminal.md

 `lxterminal`

-- Open an LXTerminal window, run a command and exit:
+- Open an LXTerminal window, run a command, and then exit:

 `lxterminal -e "{{command}}"`